By Laura Dolgy (bio below)

 Although there are several moisturizers on the market that claim they moisturize skin properly, you need to be careful what ingredients you’re allowing to permeate the skin.

-A natural moisturizer like this Organic Manuka Soothing Skin Cream works wonders for dry, itchy eczema, as it is so very nourishing and richly emollient.
+A natural moisturizer like this Organic Manuka Soothing Skin Cream works wonders as a natural treatment for dry eczema, as it is so very nourishing and richly emollient.
 The cream contains Manuka honey and Manuka oil which have strong anti-bacterial properties, allowing the eczema to fully heal.
 Read all about the healing benefits of Manuka honey on our blog post: Why Manuka Honey Heals Skin & Eczema Naturally.

 If you’re battling thick, scaly dry eczema that resembles crocodile skin, then Emily Soothers Super Dry Soother is a great product to try.
 This balm contains simple, natural oils infused with Chinese herbs to keep skin properly moisturized.